apache/cordova-docs/docs/en/edge/guide/platforms/blackberry/upgrading.md

 1. **Download and extract the Cordova 2.7.0 source** to a **permanent folder location** on your hard drive (say to ~/Cordova-2.7.0)
 2. **Quit any running SDK tools**: Eclipse, Momentics and the like.
 3. **Navigate** to the directory where you put the downloaded source above, using a unix like terminal: **Terminal.app**, **Bash**, **Cygwin**, etc.
-4. **Create a new project**, as described in Blackberry Command-line Tools.
+4. **Create a new project**, as described in BlackBerry Command-line Tools.
 You need the assets from this new project.
 5. **Copy** the **www/cordova-2.7.0.js** file from the new project into your **www** folder, and delete your **www/cordova-2.6.0.js** file
 6. **Update** the Cordova script reference in your **www/index.html** file (and any other files that contain the script reference) to point to the new **cordova-2.7.0.js** file
 7. **Copy** the **native** folder from the new project into the existing project, overwriting the old **native** folder